 Noted innovators and thought leaders in the field

 Eric Bechhoefer is a retired Naval Flight Officer who has worked in aviation for over 35 years.
 He served in key engineering roles at MITRE Corporation and Goodrich Sensors & Integrated Systems, where he was a senior contributor in research and development for helicopter condition-based maintenance systems.
-He currently serves on the board of directors for the Prognostic and Health Management Society and is on the Vertical Flight Society’s HUMS Technical Committee.
+He is a Fellow at the Prognostic and Health Management Society and sits on both the Vertical Flight Society’s HUMS Technical Committee and the SAE Aerospace HM-1 Committee covering Integrated Vehicle Health Management.
 Bechhoefer holds a degree from the University of Michigan.
 He has an MS in Operations Research from the Naval Postgraduate School, and a PhD in Engineering (specializing in digital signal processing) from Kennedy Western University.
+He is an IEEE Senior Member.
 His credits include more than 120 journal papers and 23 patents in the field of condition monitoring.
+He took home Best Paper at the 2020 Society for Machine Failure Prevention Conference.
 In his spare time, he sails and studies German and Norwegian.

 Jed Kalkstein has a diverse background that includes operating roles in executive management of startup and growth-stage companies, turnarounds, and venture capital investing.
 He has served on several corporate and non-profit boards of directors, and held positions at or partnered closely with technology companies including SmartEquip, Inc., Perimeter Internetworking Corporation, Pwnie Express and the venture capital fund, Connecticut Innovations.